fiinix/fiinix.github.io/_posts/core-samples/2014-03-09-this-is-the-title-of-the-post.md

 layout: post
 category : test
 title: This is the Title of the Post
-summary: This is meant to be a summary of the post, I think I can get Liquid to output this one but I don't know yet.
+excerpt: This is meant to be a summary of the post, I think I can get Liquid to output this one but I don't know yet.
 tagline: "Supporting tagline"
 tags : [tag 1, tag 2, tag 3]
 ---